Your JSA interview

 - how much help you need to get work or increase your income

-Your JSA might be stopped if you don’t do what you’ve agreed to in your Claimant Commitment and you can’t give a good reason.
+Your JSA might be stopped if you do not do what you’ve agreed to in your Claimant Commitment and you cannot give a good reason.